audomsak/docker-workshop/mini-lab.md

 ### - Running a container in interactive mode

-Usually, Docker will bind standard input (`stdin`), standard output (`stdout`) and standard error (`stderr`) (which usually is your terminal) to the container's `tty` when running a container.
+Usually, Docker will bind standard input (`stdin`), standard output (`stdout`), and standard error (`stderr`) (which usually is your terminal) to the container's `tty` when running a container.
 That's why you can see some outputs i.e. logs generated from the container.

-However, some containers don't have the process that keeps running which then keeps you terminal connected to container's `tty`.
-Ubuntu container, for example, wich doesn't contain any application that will keep running inside the container.
+However, some containers don't have the processes that keep running which then keep your terminal connected to the container's `tty`.
+Ubuntu container, for example, wich doesn't have any process that will keep running inside the container.
 It's default command that will be run when the container gets started is `bash` which does nothing but a Bash shell.
-So, if you needed to keep your terminal connected to the container's `tty` then you could run the container with interactive mode.
+So, if you need to keep your terminal connected to the container's `tty` then you can run the container with interactive mode.

 - First, run a container without interactive mode.
-You won't see any output like you ran NGINX container previously because the default command of Ubuntu image is `bash` and it doesn't do anything so it just runs and stops immediately.
+You won't see any output like you ran NGINX container previously because the default command of Ubuntu container is `bash` and it doesn't do anything so it just runs and stops immediately.

   ```sh
   docker run ubuntu